Once upon a time...

 "Ideas are like rabbits.
 You get a couple and learn how to handle them, and pretty soon you have a dozen."
 John Steinbeck 1902-1968, Author

-Although not then conscious of a potential underlying methodology, I was developing an intuition about how such ideas worked and over time began to draw from aspects of that intuition to achieve some unexpectedly good results as the leader of some challenging projects.
+Although not conscious of a potential underlying methodology, I was developing an intuition for how such ideas worked and over time began to draw from aspects of that intuition to achieve some unexpectedly good results as the leader of some challenging projects.